 Go at a decent speed but not too fast.
 This trick is hard to do when you going really fast.
 Ok put you front foot on the ground and at the same time grab an Indy.
 Then hop of your front foot like a Boneless but when you hop make sure you spin yourself so you will do a 180.
 This isn't a very hard trick but it is fun to do.

-2. Take your back hand and place it right under your front foot.
+1. Set up with both of your feet on the bolts.2.
+Take your back hand and place it right under your front foot.

 3. While you're putting pressure with your hand, take your front foot off.